minho-sama/music-app/README.md

 # music-app
-Really basic music player, just for fun
+It's NOT my work, I just modified some stuff for fun Live Preview:
-Live Preview: